Design and plant your garden in the spring for colorful late summer blooming perennial flowers to wrap up the gardening season.

-Blanket flower is a short-lived perennial.
+The blanket flower is a short-lived perennial.
 You can divide gaillardia in the late summer every 2 to 3 years.
-Gaillardia is one of easy to grow from seed by direct seeding in the early spring or 6 to 8 weeks indoors before the last frost.
+Gaillardia is easy to grow from seed by direct seeding in the early spring or 6 to 8 weeks indoors before the last frost.

 Get your gaillardia seed here.

 Before you grow shasta daisy, make sure it is not the Oxeye daisy or the roadside daisy, a banned flower in many areas as these flowers can spread quickly.

 Shasta daisy is hardy to zones 4 to 9.
 The flowers often come in white or creme color petals with a yellow center disk.

 Yarrow has ferny leaves and clusters of small flowers.
 Yarrow is hardy to zone 2 to 9 and thrives in the dry, full sun and well-drained soil.